-Steve Lane & his talk is entitled “The Hurdy Gurdy man ”
+Steve Lane “The Hurdy Gurdy man ”

 Mr Lane gave an amusing and informative talk which he not only illustrated with pictures of Hurdy Gurdys but demonstrated and played three examples of the instrument.